"We pay US$10,000 for two sessions": content of Tymoshenko tapes revealed

 • The anti-corruption bodies stated that Tymoshenko had been exposed for allegedly offering unlawful benefits to several MPs from other factions in exchange for voting for or against specific draft laws.

-• The case has been classified under Article 369.4 of the Criminal Code of Ukraine.
+• The case has been classified under Article 369.4 of the Criminal Code of Ukraine (offering, promising or giving an unlawful benefit).

 • On the morning of 14 January, sources in political circles told Ukrainska Pravda that anti-corruption agencies had served Yuliia Tymoshenko with a notice of suspicion.

-• Tymoshenko later confirmed searches at the party office but said she rejects all accusations.
+• Tymoshenko later confirmed that searches had taken place at the party office, but said she rejects all the accusations made against her.

 Support Ukrainska Pravda on Patreon!